Astra Advanced Headers Module

 Disclaimer: I do not consider myself to be an expert in CSS coding.
 The above CSS is not intended to be an example of best practice in CSS coding.

-Disable Astra Page Header and Reposition Below
+Disable Astra Page Title and Reposition Below

 It is possible to disable the page title in the page headers and instead reposition it below; the process is easy.
-If you Google how to do this, depending on how you phrase your query, you may be directed to the following Google AI explanation.

 Copy The Two Blocks of PHP Code